-The best knowledge management solutions offer robust search capabilities similar to Google so users can quickly find what they’re looking for, even if they don’t know the exact title or tags of the content they need.
-As you evaluate your options, look for solutions that deep-index all content across all file types (including videos) so that everything becomes searchable, not just document titles and descriptions.
+The best knowledge management solutions offer search capabilities across all content (even audio or video files) so users can quickly find what they’re looking for.
+As you evaluate your options, look for solutions that deep-index content across all file types so everything becomes searchable, not just document titles and descriptions.
 Ideally, your solution should weigh different factors, such as the number of times a keyword appears and where it appears on a page, to deliver the most relevant search results first.

 A robust internal search engine benefits every single department in your organization.
-Sales can unearth marketing content immediately, Customer Support can provide more timely assistance, senior leaders can find the market research they need to make informed decisions, new hires can easily revisit training material, and the list goes on.
+Sales can unearth marketing content immediately, customer support can provide more timely assistance, senior leaders can find the market research they need to make informed decisions, and new hires can easily revisit training material.

 2. A Powerful Q&A Engine

-Most questions employees ask have been asked before, will be asked again, and will continue to be asked until the end of time.
-Answering the same question repeatedly wastes not only your employee’s time, but the valuable time of your customers.
-This can be especially damaging in a customer service environment, considering over three quarters of customers expect a response in five minutes or less both over the phone and through online chat.
+Most questions employees ask have been asked before, will be asked again, and will continue to be asked if not documented and made accessible to the rest of the organization.
+Answering the same question repeatedly wastes not only your employees’ time, but the valuable time of your customers.
+This can be especially damaging in a customer service environment, considering 75% of customers expect a response in five minutes or less, both over the phone and through online chat.

-When evaluating knowledge management solutions, look for a platform that allows employees to post questions, essentially enabling them to crowdsource answers from subject matter experts (SMEs) across your organization.
-The platform should deep-index questions and answers so that they become searchable, allowing other employees who have the same question to quickly find it through a keyword search (and saving SMEs from answering the same questions over and over again).
+When evaluating knowledge management solutions, look for a platform that allows employees to post questions, enabling them to crowdsource answers from subject matter experts (SMEs) across your organization.
+The platform should deep-index questions and answers so that they become searchable, allowing other employees who have the same question to quickly find them through a keyword search.

-Built-in analytics can also help department and team leaders see which of their team members have viewed and engaged with different pieces of content, ultimately helping hold employees accountable for staying up-to-date with the knowledge they need to do their jobs.
+Built-in analytics can also help department and team leaders see which of their team members have viewed and engaged with different pieces of content, ultimately helping leaders hold employees accountable for necessary on-the-job learning.
 For example, insurance administration company AGIA Affinity runs reports in Bloomfire to determine which customer service associates have reviewed new content in the platform, ensuring everyone has up-to-date knowledge when assisting customers.

 4. Access on Any Device

-A good knowledge management solution is optimized for all device types, so that employees can navigate and easily digest information regardless of screen size.
-This functionality will only grow more important as “work from anywhere” policies become common in some industries, and it’s critical in industries where field workers need to access company knowledge onsite.
+A good knowledge management solution is optimized for all device types, including mobile devices, so that employees can navigate and easily digest information regardless of screen size or dimension.
+This functionality is especially crucial for industries where field workers need to access company knowledge onsite.

-From file storage drives to CRMs to real-time chat platforms, your team members likely already have a core set of tools that they use on a daily basis.
-You need a knowledge management solution that integrates with the platforms your team members are already using, allowing them to access knowledge in the flow of work.
+From file storage systems to CRM tools, your team members likely already have a core technology set they use on a daily basis.
+With that in mind, you need a knowledge management solution that integrates with the platforms your team members are already using, allowing them to access knowledge in their flow of work.